ArtemAvramenko/KeyLock/README.md

 1. Download the exe file from the [Releases](https://github.com/ArtemAvramenko/KeyLock/releases/latest) page.
 2. Double-click the executable file to launch the tool.
 > **Note:** If Microsoft Defender SmartScreen does not recognize the application, allow it to run by clicking on "More Info" and selecting "Run Anyway."
+3. To minimize the window, click on the title in taskbar
-3. To unlock the keyboard, close the app window.
+4. To unlock the keyboard, close the app window.

 ## License